Does this situation sound familiar?

 The remaining symptoms of brain fog can be classified under what I call “mental flatlining.”
 Instead of feeling sharp and active like you normally would, you feel “off”: dull, unmotivated, unproductive, and maybe depressed.
 In this state, all of your day’s tasks and activities blur together, making it seem like you’re living in slow motion.

 If you’ve experienced any or all of the above symptoms, you know they take a toll on your academics, work, and social life.
 But what causes these brain fog symptoms?
+And what can you do about it?
+Read on to find out.

 When you have the flu, it’s usually just a matter of bad luck that you have to wait out until you feel better.
 Brain fog, on the other hand, is different: it’s not something you can catch, nor something you can ride out until the symptoms disappear.